upstarter/cryptowise/README.md

 # CryptoWise
 > An ecosystem for quantamental traders and investors

-This is the ecosystem MonoRepo with Elixir Backend, React Frontend, and GitOps infrastructure as code.
+This is the ecosystem MonoRepo with Elixir Backend, React Frontend, and GitOps.
 Envoy Proxy, Kubernetes, Istio.

 The website is end-to-end encrypted and lives on Google Cloud Platform in docker optimized containers: